 Gifts have played an important part in the development of the collection.
 As the new building of The Hepworth Wakefield was in development, Sir Alan Bowness, Barbara Hepworth’s son-in-law, donated a group of paintings through the Art Fund.
 These included works by Alan Davie and significant abstract artists of the 1960s and 70s such as John Golding and John Hoyland.

 Since opening in 2011, The Hepworth Wakefield has continued Wakefield’s tradition of supporting contemporary artists through exhibitions and acquisitions.
 Its inaugural exhibition was of new work by Eva Rothschild, whose sculpture Wandering Palm was subsequently acquired.
-Some artists who have exhibited at the gallery have generously given works to the collection, such as Matt Darbyshire’s Untitled (Shelf), which allows the collection to remain contemporary.
-One of the most recent acquisitions, Anthea Hamilton’s Leg Chair, was acquired through the Contemporary Art Society in 2015, and marks Hamilton’s current exhibition in Gallery 3.
+Some artists who have exhibited at the gallery have generously given works to the collection, such as Matthew Darbyshire’s Untitled (Shelf), which allows the collection to remain contemporary.